Oklahoma City Oklahoma, USA Travel Guide

 I-35, I-40, I-44 intersect in OKC.

-Humid subtropical with hot summers, mild winters.
+Humid subtropical with hot summers, not very cold winters.

 Large area, compact and walkable core districts.

-Oklahoma City's history is as captivating as it is unique, characterized by rapid growth, challenging setbacks, and long-lasting resilience.
+Oklahoma City's history is as captivating as it is unique, characterized by rapid growth, challenging setbacks, and persistent resilience.
 The city's story begins dramatically with the Land Run of 1889.
 On April 22, 1889, thousands of eager settlers raced to claim plots of land in what was then unassigned territory.
 Within hours, a tent city of 10,000 people formed overnight, laying the foundation for modern Oklahoma City.

 Ahead of the Land Run, the land held deep historical meaning for various Native American tribes.
 Oklahoma itself is known as "Indian Territory," where many tribes were forcibly relocated during the 19th century.
-The cultural influence of these 39 tribal nations remains a strong thread woven into the fabric of Oklahoma City and the entire state.
+The cultural influence of these 39 tribal nations remains a strong thread woven into the fabric of Oklahoma Town and the entire state.

 The early 20th century saw Oklahoma City flourish with the finding of oil, bringing wealth, industry, and population growth.